Quantifying Fire Risk Index in Chemical Industry Using Statistical Modeling Procedure: Introduction

+Fire accidents pose serious threats to industrial safety, human life, and the economy.
+In particular, chemical facilities are highly vulnerable because of their dependence on flammable and reactive materials, where minor ignition can escalate into catastrophic events.
+Understanding and quantifying such risks are therefore essential for developing effective preventive measures and for guiding insurance and safety management policies.
+While structured fire statistics provide valuable information about fire frequency and damages, they often fail to capture the complex causal mechanisms recorded in textual fire investigation narratives.
+These reports, written by on-site officers, contain unstructured yet highly informative descriptions that reflect contextual factors such as process operations, equipment malfunctions, material leakage, and human or environmental interactions.
+Leveraging such unstructured narratives through text mining offers a promising pathway for discovering latent risk patterns that cannot be detected from aggregated statistics alone.

 Previous research has employed a variety of approaches to analyze fire-related risks.
 Text-based studies have demonstrated the potential of mining unstructured documents.
-For instance, \citet{kim2020text} applied topic modeling techniques to accident verdicts from ship fire cases to identify ignition sources, flammable materials, and negligence-related causes.
-While this study represented an important step in applying text analytics to fire accidents, it primarily relied on word frequency clustering and did not capture the correlated structure among words that reflects the interdependent nature of fire risk factors.
-Similarly, \citet{tirunagari2015data} investigated maritime accident investigation reports using text mining to extract causal relations among contributing factors.
-Although not focused on fires, this study highlights the methodological potential of analyzing free-form investigation records, underscoring the value of unstructured narratives in uncovering complex causal structures in accident data.
+For instance, \citet{kim2020text} applied topic modeling techniques to accident verdicts from ship fire cases to identify ignition sources, flammable materials, and negligence-related causes, while \citet{tirunagari2015data} investigated maritime accident investigation reports using text mining to extract causal relations among contributing factors.
+Although these studies represented important early steps in applying text analytics to fire accidents, they primarily relied on word-frequency clustering and did not capture the correlated structure among words that reflects the interdependent nature of fire risk factors.
+More recently, \citet{liu2023forestfire} analyzed scientific literature to trace evolving research trends in forest fire studies, and \citet{zhao2024wui} constructed a comprehensive database of wildland–urban interface fires.
+Similar text mining frameworks have been used to identify risk factors in ship fires \citep{zhang2025shipfire}, heritage building fires \citep{wang2023heritagevar}, and industrial settings such as mining and chemical enterprises \citep{wang2022chemicalbn, li2022coalrisk, liu2022hotwork, yang2023coalchemical, chen2024triangle}.
+Narrative-based perspectives have also been explored: for example, \citet{russo2024wildfire} analyzed wildfire narratives to identify multiple social storylines concerning causes, consequences, and potential solutions, illustrating how unstructured narratives can provide a contextualized understanding of fire events and their socio-environmental implications.